Content Fragment Models

 2. To Remove a Field

-Select the required field, then click/tap the trash-can icon.
-You will be asked to confirm the action.
+Select the required field, then select the trash-can icon.
+You are asked to confirm the action.

 3. Add all required fields, and define the related properties, as required.
 For example: